wahyd4/arduino-coffeescript-playground/README.md

   ```bash
     coffee --compile **/*.coffee
   ```
- - run the demos, just as usual node **.js, every demo also has a image attached
+ - run the demos, just as usual node **.js, some of the demo also has a image attached